KyleeRM/KyleeRM.github.io/index.md

 - Algorithms and Data Structures
 - Databases

-Each of these artifacts demonstrates my technical growth throughout the Computer Science program.
+Each of these artifacts demonstrate my technical growth throughout the Computer Science program.

 Throughout this capstone course, I have demonstrated growth and proficiency in the following course outcomes: